Skip to content

 The new homes will incorporate sanitaryware and appliances that meet the highest water efficiency standards.

 Electric vehicle (EV) charging points will be provided for all homes with on plot parking, together with access to communal EV charging points for the whole neighbourhood.
-We are also happy to approach commercial operators with a view to the provision of EV charging at the proposed community car park if there is local demand.

 To minimise the impact of construction, we always aim to procure materials from sustainable sources and recycle construction waste as far as is possible.